-Students who need small sums of money for emergency purposes related to their academic program may apply for a short term student loan through the Office of Student Personnel.
+Students who need small sums of money for emergency purposes related to their academic program may apply for a short term loan through the Office of the Dean of Students.
 The maximum amount of a short term loan is twenty-five dollars which must be repaid within a thirty-day period.

-National Defense Student Loan.
-The College is a participant in the National Defense Student Loan Program of the Federal Government which makes loans available to eligible students.
+National Defense Student Loan

+The college is a participant in the National Defense Student Loan Program of the federal government, which makes loans available to eligible students.